-Interaction Description T-S Tell the students that today you're going to look at how technology can help them study better and learn more as well as how technology might hurt their study.
-Start the class by asking the following two questions: 1.
-Put up your hand if you think technology helps your study?
-2. How much do you think technology hurts your study?
+Section Interaction Description Intro T-S Tell the students that today you're going to look at how technology can help them study better and learn more as well as how technology might hurt their study.
+Lead-in to set the context Start the class by asking the following two questions: () 3 min 1.
+Put up your hand if you think technology helps your study? © 3 mm 2.
+How much do you think technology hurts your study?
+Knowledge To give students understanding of their study habits T-S Teacher asks the students to vote (by show of hands) for their favourite subject from a list of subjects offered at the school as well as their least favourite subject.
+The teacher will discuss with the students how they study for the two subjects during a regular school week, i.e. and how they might improve When they study. their own study How long they study the subject for each time. habits using technology How they study the subject.
+Where they study the subject. () 12 min Why do they enjoy studying their favourite subject?
+Why do at the constitution their least favourite subject?
+Why don't they enjoy studying their least favourite subject?
+S-S What are the differences?

--

-To give students

-understanding of

-their study habits

-and how they

-might improve

-their own study

-habits using

-technology

-() 12 min

-Knowledge

-S-S

-T-S

-Teacher asks the students to vote (by show of hands) for their favourite subject from a list of subjects offered at the school as well as their least favourite subject.

-The teacher will discuss with the students how they study for the two subjects during a regular school week, i.e.

-- When they study. - How long they study the subject for each time. - How they study the subject. - Where they study the subject. - Why do they enjoy studying their favourite subject? - Why don't they enjoy studying their least favourite subject?

-What are the differences?

 The teacher will then divide the students into teams.
 After discussing the details of study habits for each subject (good and bad), the students will then "create an app" that will help students study their most and least favourite subjects.
 They will then describe this app to the rest of the class.

-In "creating" the app, the students will provide an 'elevator pitch' that outlines:

-- What the problem they have with studying the subject (most and least favourite). - What the app does. - How the app will solve their "study problem".

-Example

-"Our team doesn't like studying geometry, because we get bored and draw in our textbooks instead of doing each exercise.
-The app we've designed gives students reward points for every geometry exercise they complete online and it'll make it much more interesting if we get something out of concentrating on the exercise."
+In "creating" the app, the students will provide an 'elevator pitch' that outlines: What the problem they have with studying the subject (most and least favourite).
+What the app does.
+How the app will solve their "study problem".
+Example "Our team doesn't like studying geometry, because we get bored and draw in our textbooks instead of doing each exercise.
+The app we've designed gives students reward points for every geometry exercise they complete online and it'll make it much more interesting if we get something out of concentrating on the exercises."
 The students will vote by show of hands for which app they think will most help them study for their least favourite subject.

-Section Interaction Description Self-efficacy т Tell your students: To allow students to identify what steps they can take to improve their study habits () 10 min S-5 Programs that help you measure how you spend your time on your computer and/or mobile device.
+Section Interaction Description Self-efficacy т Tell your students: To allow students to identify what steps they can take to improve their study habits (10 min Programs that help you measure how you spend your time on your computer and/or mobile device.
 Programs that help you block certain websites or applications on your computer/mobile device.
 Programs that help you save anything you view on your computer/mobile device and then file them away for later use.
 Programs that make it easy to create flashcards or quiz questions and then delivers those flashcards/questions at the right time to ensure long-term memory.
-5-5 how each of the apps might help them study the +ive subject and the -ive subject with reference to each of the questions answered above (i.e. how will it change when they study, etc.).
-Conclusion Ensures students have understood the knowledge given and are prepared to improve their study habits () 5 min T-S Students are asked what type of apps they are likely to use in the immediate future.
+S-S The teacher will then divide the students into pairs.
+The students can then discuss how each of the apps might help them study the +ive subject and the -ive subject with reference to each of the questions answered above (i.e. how will it change when they study, etc.).
+Conclusion Ensures students have understood the knowledge given and are prepared to improve their study habits T-S Students are asked what type of apps they are likely to use in the immediate future.
 For the type of apps they don't intend to use in the near future, the teacher will ask why they think they won't use it.
+(5 min